antonfirsov/docs/2020/08-Aug/interop/interop.md

 With .NET 5 scheduled to be released [later this year](https://github.com/dotnet/core/blob/master/roadmap.md), we thought it would be a good time to discuss some of the interop updates that went into the release and point out some items we are considering for the future.

 As we start thinking about what comes next, we are looking for developers and consumers of any interop solutions to discuss their experiences.
 We are looking for feedback about interop scenarios in general - not just those related to .NET.
-If you have worked in the interop space, we'd love to [hear from you](#share-your-experiences).
+If you have worked in the interop space, we'd love to [hear from you](#share-your-experiences) on our [GitHub issue]([TODO] Link to GitHub issue).

 ## Interop in .NET 5